randalltr/black-hat-ai/00-foreword.md

 ## Read this before continuing

+> ⚠️ **Disclaimer:** This chapter is part of Black Hat AI and is intended for research and education only.
+Unauthorized testing is strictly prohibited.
+[Read full disclaimer →](DISCLAIMER.md)

 Every technique in this book can be used responsibly.
 And every technique in this book can be abused.